Annual Investment Allowance (AIA) - What is Annual Investment Allowance?

 Any claim you make under AIA is called "Capital Allowance"- and the things you claim for are most likely going to be tangible assets

-Now that's all settled, what can AIA be used for?
+Now that's all settled, what can Annual Investment Allowance be used for?

 - Vehicles such as lorries or vans (so long as they are used for moving)

 - Certain property fixtures e.g. air conditioning, bathrooms, fitted kitchens

 - Office equipment such as computer hardware, certain software, and office furniture

 - Agricultural machinery such as tractors